7 July 2015 – Kingston, CA

 DefenceReport’s weekly recap is a multi-format blog that features opinions and insights from DefRep editorial staff and writers.
 The opinions expressed here are the author’s own and are separate from DefRep reports, which are based on independent and objective reporting.

-By Chris Murray
+By Chris

-Chris is the Assistant Editor at DefenceReport and Senior Analyst.
-He holds a PhD is Defence Studies from King’s College London, an MA in War Studies from the Royal Military College of Canada, as well as both an Ba in Anthropology and an HBa in History from Lakehead University.
-He specialises in irregular conflicts, guerrilla insurgencies, and asymmetrical warfare.
-His areas of focus include the Caucasus, and Eastern Europe, but are primarily aimed at the Balkans.
-Chris is an Associate Member of the of The Corbett Centre for Maritime Policy Studies at King's College London, a Member of the Second World War Research Group at King’s College London, as well as an Associate of King’s College London.
+Chris is the Associate Editor at DefenceReport and Senior Analyst.
+He holds a PhD in Defence Studies from King’s College London, an MA in War Studies from the Royal Military College of Canada, as well as both an HonsBA in History and a BA in Anthropology from Lakehead University.
+He specialises in revolt, revolution, civil war, irregular conflicts, guerrilla insurgencies, and asymmetrical warfare.
+His regions of focus include the Caucasus, the Middle East, and Eastern Europe, but are chiefly aimed at the Balkans.
+Chris is an Associate Member of the Corbett Centre for Maritime Policy Studies, a member of the Second World War Research Group at King’s College London and the Sir Michael Howard Centre for the Study of War, as well as an Associate of King’s College London.
 Chris has formally served as a defence and foreign policy advisor in the Canadian House of Commons to the office of a Member of Parliament. [email protected]